MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-meetings-microsoft-teams-landing-page.md

 ### Meetings settings

-Meetings settings are used to control whether anonymous users can join Teams meetings, set up meeting invitations, and if you want to enable Quality of Service (QoS), set the ports for real-time traffic.
+Meetings settings are used to control whether anonymous users can join Teams meetings, set up meeting invitations, and if you want to turn on Quality of Service (QoS), set the ports for real-time traffic.
 These settings will be used for all of the Teams meetings that users schedule in your organization.

 | Ask yourself | Action |
 |--------------|--------|